Dark Web Monitoring for Healthcare: Protect Patient Data

 Account takeover attacks cost organizations millions every year.
 All it takes is one leaked password.

-• Credential-based breaches cost $4.67M on average and take 246 days to detect, giving attackers months of undetected access.
+• Credential-based breaches cost millions on average and take months to detect, giving attackers prolonged undetected access.

 • Infostealers are now the primary source of exploitable credentials, capturing passwords and session tokens that bypass MFA.

-• Detecting compromised credentials on the dark web before attackers use them is the most effective prevention, turning potential breaches into routine password resets.
+• Detecting compromised credentials on the dark web is the most effective prevention.
+It turns potential breaches into routine password resets.

 • Speed matters in response.
 The faster you detect and reset compromised passwords, the smaller the window attackers have to exploit them.